dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-then, if and only if, not all elements of `aggregate` are lvalues [3], a deprecation
+...then iff one or more elements of `aggregate` are rvalues[[3](#rvalues)], a deprecation
-message must be emitted, suggesting to annotate `loopVariable1` with
+message must be emitted including the suggestion to annotate `loopVariable1` with the
-`auto ref` keyword instead, explained below.
-The DIP does not propose a length
+`auto ref` keyword instead.
-for the deprecation period.

-This DIP also proposes, that when the compiler encounters a foreach statement
+This DIP also proposes that when the compiler encounters a `foreach` statement
 such as this:

 ```D